 Each year from September to May more than 20,000 dolphins are slaughtered in Japan.
-Fishermen round them up by the hundreds using sound barriers to disorient and herd the frantic pods into hidden lagoons like the one featured in The Cove.
+Fishermen round them up by the hundreds using sound barriers to disorient and drive the frantic pods into hidden lagoons like the one featured in The Cove.

 Bottlenose dolphins, especially ones that look like Flipper, are pre-selected by trainers and sold off for upwards of $200,000 to marine mammal parks around the world, where they will remain in captivity performing as circus acts.
 After the trainers and spectators have left, the rest of the dolphins are inhumanely killed in what can only be described as a massacre.